Systems-first builder

 Leadership

-Beyond code, I have helped lead operations inside a 100,000+ member online technical and gaming community, where tooling, moderation systems, uptime, and staff coordination matter.
+Beyond code, I have helped with operations in a 100,000+ member technical and gaming community, where tooling, moderation, uptime, and staff coordination all matter.

-Experience coordinating people, systems, procedures, and escalation paths at a scale where process quality is visible quickly.
+Experience helping people, procedures, and escalation paths work at a scale where weak process shows up quickly.

-Work around moderation infrastructure, abuse response, staff permissions, and community safety workflows.
+Work around moderation tools, abuse response, staff permissions, and community safety.

-Bridging infrastructure, staff leadership, product decisions, and operational needs into systems that people can actually use.
+Turning operational needs into tools and processes people can actually use.

 Research Interests